 There are several ways to keep baby close at night.
 Some mothers keep their babies in bed with them all or part of the night but others prefer a cot or crib attached to the bed such as this Bedside Crib or the Arm’s Reach Co-Sleeper.
-Always check reviews and follow manufacturer’s safety instructions carefully.
+Always check reviews and follow manufacturer’s safety instructions carefully if using this type of cot.
 Other families put baby in their own cot in the mother’s room; while others sleep with their baby on a mattress on the floor.

 #4 New sleep triggers

 An older baby may still wake up often at night and need a breastfeed to fall back to sleep without being hungry.
-The breast is your baby’s sleep trigger where a comfy pillow might be yours; if you woke up without your pillow in the night you would most likely need to find it to return to sleep!
-The key to encouraging your baby to sleep for longer stretches without leaving them to “cry it out” is to help them associate falling asleep with a new sleep trigger instead of the breast.
+The breast is your baby’s sleep trigger where a comfy pillow might be yours; if you woke up to find your pillow missing in the night you would most likely need to find it to return to sleep!
+Assuming your baby isn’t hungry or poorly, the key to encouraging your baby to sleep for longer stretches without leaving them to “cry it out” is to help them associate falling asleep with a new sleep trigger instead of the breast.
 The No-Cry Sleep Solution by Elizabeth Pantley makes suggestions of how to gently and gradually introduce new sleep associations for a breastfed baby without leaving them to cry.

 Frequently asked questions